-Every eligible household that pays insurance premiums that exceed 8.5 percent of annual income now qualifies for federal tax credits for insurance premiums.
-For example, a single 64-year-old filer earning $51,000 per year could potentially save more than $8,000 with the new tax credits, according to the Kaiser Family Foundation.
+Every eligible household that pays insurance premiums that exceed 8.5 percent of annual income qualifies for federal tax credits for insurance premiums through 2022.
+For example, a single 64-year-old filer who earned $51,000 in 2021 could potentially have saved more than $8,000 with the new tax credits, according to the Kaiser Family Foundation.

 Yes.
 If you qualify for a premium tax credit, you may also qualify for a cost-sharing reduction that would help you pay for such out-of-pocket expenses as deductibles and copays.
 You must enroll in a silver-level plan to get this assistance.

 Maryland Health Connection plans are organized into four categories:

 Maryland residents age 30 and younger can apply for a catastrophic plan, which covers emergency medical care for an individual or family for low monthly premiums.
 You must apply for an exemption to show that other coverage options are unaffordable.

 You can shop, compare plans and see if you’re eligible for financial assistance with Maryland Health Connection’s online “Get an Estimate” tool.

 If you have coverage through your employer or directly through an insurance provider but are eligible for lower premiums, you can switch to Maryland Health Connection.
 But you may not qualify for tax credits if you opt out of your employer’s plan — unless those premiums exceed a certain portion of your household income.
 The premiums would need to be more than 9.61 percent of your household income for individual coverage.